 NASA selected Virgil Grissom to be one of the Project Mercury astronauts.
 The second American to go into space, Grissom, died in the Apollo I accident in 1967 along with Ed White and Roger B. Chaffee.

-Walter is a Germanic name that means “ruler of the army.”
+Walter is a Germanic name that begins with the letter W, which means “ruler of the army.”